Tiruchirappalli

 Thayumanaswami Temple

 This temple is situated in the mid-height of Tiruchiramalai.
 One has to take 260 steps to reach this temple.
 Around the sanctum of Thayumanavar, there is a Prakaram (the outer ring meant for circumambulation) at a much lower level thus the sanctum for Lord Shiva is arranged in two tiers.
-Further this Prakaram has the idols of Brahma, Agasthyar, Indra, Jatayu, Mahraishi Athri, Dhoomakethu, Tiruchiran, Arjuna, Rama, Anjaneya, Vibhishana, Naga Kanni, Saarama Munivar, Rathnavathi, Mounaguru Swamigal, Thayumanava Adigalar, and Sekkazhiyar in one row.
+Further this Prakaram has the idols of Brahma, Agasthyar, Indra, Jatayu, Maharishi Athri, Dhoomakethu, Tiruchiran, Arjuna, Rama, Anjaneya, Vibhishana, Naga Kanni, Saarama Munivar, Rathnavathi, Mounaguru Swamigal, Thayumanava Adigalar, and Sekkazhiyar in one row.
 The Purana says that all these deities received the blessings of Sevvanthi Nathar.
-The archeologists believe that these idols should have been sculpted during the period of Nayakars.
+The archeologists believe these idols should have been sculpted during the period of Nayakars.

 Tiruchira and Ramayana